Zimbabwe Food Guide

 Bota (Porridge)

-Breakfast porridge made from maize, millet, or sorghum.
-Served warm with milk and sugar.
-Nutritious start to the day.
+Breakfast porridge made from maize, millet, or sorghum, served warm with milk and sugar.
+A standard way to start the day.

 Allergens: